kumahq/kuma-website/app/_src/policies/traffic-metrics.md

 {% if_version lte:2.3.x %}
 ### Secure metrics with TLS

 {{site.mesh_product_name}} allows configuring metrics endpoint with TLS.
-This can be used when the `Prometheus` is deployed outside of the mesh and security is required for the communication.
+You can use it when the `Prometheus` is deployed outside of the mesh and security is required for the communication.

 {% tabs expose-metrics-data-plane-proxies-tls useUrlFragment=false %}
 {% tab expose-metrics-data-plane-proxies-tls Kubernetes %}